-- Fair entry forms to be filled out, delivered to The Fairgrounds Office or mailed to San Juan County Fair, 350 Court St. #8, Friday Harbor, WA 98250 received by July 15th to register. - 2.
-Open performance classes are \$7.00 pre Lane is to be used for entry of horse trailentered and \$15.00 post-entered per ers to the Fairgrounds for unloading of class.
-Gaming events one night \$30.00 entry fee or \$100.00 for three nights.
+- 1. Fair entry forms to be filled out, delivered to The Fairgrounds Office or mailed to San Juan County Fair, 350 Court St. #8, Friday Harbor, WA 98250 received by July 15th to register. - -entered and \$15.00 post-entered per

-- 3. Post entries for those pre-registered participants during Fair days will be charged double.
+- class.
+Gaming events one night \$30.00 entry fee or \$100.00 for three nights. - 3.
+Post entries for those pre-registered participants during Fair days will be charged double.
 Please make changes at the judge's platform.
 Payment must be made at that time. - 4.
 Exhibitors canceling entries shall forfeit their stall and entry fees, except in the case of disability of the horse, in which case entries shall be refunded on presentation to the show manager of a certificate of disability by a qualified veterinarian prior to the first class in which the horse is entered.
 You must also show a certificate of disability if the horse is unable to be shown after the show has started. - 5.
-A \$35.00 non-refundable hay & shaving fee per horse, is required for all horses stalled on the grounds. - 6.
+A \$35.00 non-refundable hav & shaving fee per horse, is required for all horses stalled on the grounds. - 6.
 Stalls are allocated based on availability, please work with Horse superintendents on site for placement upon arrival. - 7.
 A \$75 Refundable Stall Cleaning Fee per stall.
-Stalls & pens must be cleaned after use. - Trailer tags and camping tags paid for prior to the Fair will be included in your packet upon mandatory Horse Orientation Monday before the Fair opens at 5:00pm.
+Stalls & pens must be cleaned after use. - 8.
+Trailer tags and camping tags paid for prior to the Fair will be included in your packet upon mandatory Horse Orientation Monday before the Fair opens at 5:00pm.